wp-slimstat/wp-slimstat/readme.txt

 * **Privacy**: hash IP addresses to protect your users' privacy.
 * **Geolocation**: identify your visitors by city and country, browser type and operating system (courtesy of [MaxMind](https://www.maxmind.com/) and [Browscap](https://browscap.org)).
 * **World Map**: see where your visitors are coming from, even on your mobile device (courtesy of [amMap](https://www.ammap.com/)).

+= Pro Pack Features =
+* **Network Analytics**: Enable a network-wide view of your reports and settings.
+* **Network Settings**: This plugin has been discontinued, and its functionality merged into our Network Analytics add-on.
+If you purchased a license for this add-on and need a new download code for Network Analytics, [contact support](mailto:support@example.com).
+* **Email Reports**: Receive your reports directly in your mailbox.
+* **Export to Excel**: Display a heatmap layer of the most clicked areas on your website.
+* **User Overview**: Monitor your registered users by tracking their activities and time on site.
+* **MaxMind Integration**: Connect to MaxMind's Geolocation API to retrieve detailed information about your visitors.
+* **Custom DB**: Use an external database to store all the information about your visitors.
+* **Extended Overview**: Add custom columns to the User Overview widget and export file.

 = Requirements =
 * WordPress 5.0+